kasp582a/41934-AdvancedBIM-Group36/README.md

 # 41934 - Advanced BIM - Group 36

 ## Introduction
-The goal is to support the user in optimizing the building and reduce the use of material through FEM analysis.
-In this assigment there has been made a phyton script that make a new propertySet and inserting properties in a IFC file such as the moment of inertia and Young's modulus of elasticity.
-These new properties are ofc not enough we also need Support and actuel calculation, this will be futher be descibed in the report.
+The goal is to assist the user in optimizing the building and reducing material usage through FEM analysis.
+In this assignment, a Python script has been created to make a new property set and insert properties into an IFC file, such as the moment of inertia and Young's modulus of elasticity.
+These new properties are, of course, not sufficient, we also need support and actual calculations, which will be further described in the report

 ### Group members
 Harald Lyngbye (s203615)